 - Tell U-M friends and colleagues about Mentorship

-- Be available, supportive, and open minded to first-year students
+- Be available, supportive, and open-minded to first-year students making transition to U-M

 Apply to be a Faculty/Staff Mentor!

-All applicants will be contacted on a rolling basis through July with their status and group information.
+All applicants will be contacted on a rolling basis through June with their status.
 Space is limited so participation is not guaranteed.

 New Faculty/Staff Mentor To-Do List

-Step 6: Attend the mentors-only Workshop for a training session in the fall.
+Step 3: Attend the mentors-only Workshop and Kickoff in the fall.

 Mentors of the Year (MOTY)